<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=6406356&amp;fmt=gif">

 Secure both your network and endpoints to prevent unauthorized access and cyber threats.
 This can be done by using advanced antivirus software, firewalls, and intrusion detection systems to monitor and protect your network.
 Consistent updates to these systems are necessary to guard against the latest threats.

-Establish and enforce clear policies regarding internet and device usage within your organization.
+Establish and enforce corporate cybersecurity policies regarding internet and device usage within your organization.
 Clear guidelines help prevent risky behaviors that could expose your network to cyber threats.

 Encrypt sensitive data